Back to all posts

 A digital nomad SIM Mexico setup should be judged by your worst workday, not your best travel day.

-Test these before relying on mobile data:
+Test this before relying on mobile data:

 • Can your laptop connect to the phone hotspot quickly?